nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ## Requirements

-Nuxeo for Adobe CC is compliant with Adobe CC 2020 and 2021 and requires Nuxeo Platform 9.10 or newer, along with the Nuxeo for Adobe CC marketplace package installed on your Nuxeo instance.
+Nuxeo for Adobe CC is works with Adobe CC 2020 and 2021 and requires Nuxeo Platform 9.10 or newer, along with the appropriate Nuxeo for Adobe CC marketplace package installed on your Nuxeo instance.
 Make sure that the Nuxeo DAM addon is installed on your instance and, ideally, that the DAM external template has been included in your Studio package (template should not be required, however).
+  {{#> callout type='info' }}
+Beginning with Nuxeo 2021, many of the DAM features have been embedded into the Platform and no longer exist as an addon, and the DAM addon no longer needs to be installed separately.
+  {{/callout}}

 ## Support

-For support related to the connector, please contact Nuxeo Support via your regular support channels.
+For support related to the Connector, please contact Nuxeo Support via your regular support channels.

 ## Installation

 Installation is made of two steps:

 1. Install the [server-side Nuxeo Package](https://connect.nuxeo.com/nuxeo/site/marketplace/package/adobe-connector-package) available from the marketplace.

+2. Please contact your Nuxeo Account Executive for access to the local client side plugin installation.

 	{{#> callout type='info' }}
-  If you have previously used a Nuxeo Adobe connector, clear the application preferences by pressing and holding `Alt+Control+Shift` (on Windows) or `Option+Command+Shift` (on macOS) as you start Photoshop/InDesign/Illustrator
+  If you have used a previous version of the Nuxeo Adobe Connector, clear the application preferences by pressing and holding `Alt+Control+Shift` (on Windows) or `Option+Command+Shift` (on macOS) as you start Photoshop/InDesign/Illustrator
   {{/callout}}
-2. Please contact your Nuxeo Account Executive for access to the local client side plugin installation.

 Once the installation done, a new extension "Nuxeo CC Connector" is available on your Photoshop, InDesign or Illustrator application.

 ### Licensing Information

-Once Nuxeo for Adobe CC is properly installed, launch InDesign CC 2018/2019/2020 (licensing dialog does not appear in Photoshop or Illustrator) to see a dialog requesting license information:
+Once Nuxeo for Adobe CC is properly installed, launch InDesign CC 2020/2021 (licensing dialog does not appear in Photoshop or Illustrator) to see a dialog requesting license information:

 - If you have a license key for Nuxeo CC Connector (provided to you by Nuxeo Sales), click “Yes” to activate now, or click “No” to activate later.
 You can activate in InDesign later via the Nuxeo dropdown menu item.

 If you have questions related to licensing, contact your Nuxeo sales representative or contact Nuxeo at contact@nuxeo.com.

 ## Using Nuxeo CC Connector
+The below information pertains to the local client install of **1.2.12 or newer** (available since April 2021)

 ### Logging into Your Server